aweekj/Kiko-plus/_posts/2017-01-10-deep-learning-jupyter-ec2.md

 Given the experimental nature of my enterprise I started out directly in a Jupyter notebook running locally on my Mac.
 However, after building more and more layers with more and more filters and starting to tune the hyperparameters for my networks, I noticed that the training time is starting to slow me down.
 Hence, it was time to move to an AWS EC2 machine with a dedicated GPU to speed up my experiments.
 In the following I will describe the steps I took to get to the point of training a NN with `keras` in a Jupyter notebook running on an EC2 instance.

-**Requirements**: I assume in this post you already know how to set up an EC2 instance with your credentials so that you can access the instance once it has booted up.
+**Prerequisites**: I assume in this post you already know how to set up an EC2 instance with your credentials so that you can access the instance once it has booted up.
 I also assume you know how to work with virtual environments for Python and you know the general workflow of installing Python packages.
 If not you can easily find [some](https://realpython.com/blog/python/python-virtual-environments-a-primer/) [articles](http://www.simononsoftware.com/virtualenv-tutorial-part-2/) explaining the purpose of virtual environments.

 ### 1. Launch an EC2 Instance With a Suitable AMI